rticommunity/rticonnextdds-containers/doc/cloud-discovery-service/README.md

 Welcome to *RTI® Cloud Discovery Service*, an *RTI Connext®* out-of-the-box solution for provisioning discovery in cloud-based environments where multicast may not be available.

-For additional information on *RTI Cloud Discovery Service*, refer to the [RTI documentation](https://community.rti.com/static/documentation/connext-dds/7.3.0/doc/manuals/addon_products/cloud_discovery_service/index.html).
+For additional information on *RTI Cloud Discovery Service*, refer to the [RTI documentation](https://community.rti.com/static/documentation/connext-dds/7.5.0/doc/manuals/addon_products/cloud_discovery_service/index.html).

+## Releases

-The documentation shown on this page applies to the *Cloud Discovery Service* Docker image with the `latest` tag.
-The latest tag refers to the most recent Long Term Support (LTS) version released from RTI.
-For specific tag documentation, refer to the https://github.com/rticommunity/rticonnextdds-containers repository.
+The documentation on this page applies to the *Cloud Discovery Service* Docker image with the `latest` tag, which refers to the most recent image released by RTI.
+To confirm the *Connext* release that corresponds to the `latest` tag, or to review the other *Connext* releases that support the *Cloud Discovery Service* image, go to https://hub.docker.com/r/rticom/cloud-discovery-service/tags.

+For documentation on previous releases of the *Cloud Discovery Service* image, refer to the https://github.com/rticommunity/rticonnextdds-containers repository.

 ## Using the Cloud Discovery Service container image